Rich Reel

 My Santa Cruz Squares tip became a Plus teach tip and I graduated my first dancers 6 months later.

-I began calling club nights (Mainstream and Plus level) for local clubs August 1998 including
+I began calling club nights from the Callerlab Mainstream and Plus program for local clubs August 1998 including

 Diablo Dancers (my very first "club night"),